Mayor: Teacher shot by 6-year-old 'red flag for the country'

-Newport News Mayor Phillip Jones said the condition of the teacher, a woman in her 30s, is “trending in a positive direction” as she remains hospitalized.
+Newport News Mayor Phillip Jones said the condition of the teacher, a woman in her 30s, is "trending in a positive direction" as she remained hospitalized Saturday.
 Police Chief Steve Drew met with the teacher and her family Saturday morning.
-“She has improved and is currently listed in stable condition,” police said in a news release.
+"She has improved and is currently listed in stable condition," police said in a news release.

 The boy shot and wounded the teacher with a handgun in a first-grade classroom on Friday at Richneck Elementary School, according to authorities.
 Drew said the shooting was not accidental and was part of an altercation.
 No students were injured.